eddLai/Exoskeleton-Control-Note/Overview of Hyfydy.md

 ---
 ### Forces
 including
+- joint forces:
-- joint forces: ligaments and cartilage, the way it limits the rotation by specific sturctrues
+	- ligaments and cartilage, the way it limits the rotation by specific sturctrues:
 - contact forces
 - actuator forces
 - external forces.